qTipTip/Pylette/docs/index.md

     random_colors = palette.random_color(N=100, mode='frequency')
     ```

 This will give you a palette of 10 colors, sorted by frequency.
 The image is automatically resized to 256x256 pixels for faster processing.
+See the [reference documentation](reference.md) for a complete list of available methods and attributes.

 ## Command Line Tool